What is orchiopexy surgery?

 • Dressing and Bandaging: A dressing or bandage might be applied to protect the surgical site and provide support during the initial healing period.

-• Recovery and Follow-Up: After the surgery, patients are monitored in a recovery area as they wake up from anaesthesia.
+• Recovery and Follow-Up: After the surgery, patients are monitored in a recovery area as they wake up from anesthesia.
 Pain management medications are provided to manage any discomfort.
 Follow-up appointments with the surgeon are scheduled to monitor healing progress and ensure the testicle remains corrected.

 • Post-Operative Care: Care instructions are provided to the patient and their caregivers.
 This might include guidelines on wound care, activity restrictions, and pain management.